byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 A radiation spectral property library is developed in this study using C++.
 A Planck-mean absorption coefficient based model, a WSGG model and a RCSLM model from the literature are implemented  in the package.
 Verification results are presented and discussed.
 Although the authors addressed an important issue of radiation modeling, the contribution is marginal in the reviewer's opinion.
 No new models/methods are proposed in this study.
 As the authors correctly pointed out, the solver for radiative transfer equation is equally important, which is not included in the library.
 The coupling of a spectral model to a specific RTE solver, can have different levels of challenges depending on the combination.
 The design of the library doesn't really address any of the RTE-related issues, nor provide any new solutions to simplify the coupling of spectral models to RTEs.
 If the authors can demonstrate that the library can be coupled with popular CFD software and popular RTE solvers such as P1 and DOM, it would further improve the quality of this study.
 A few other concerns are listed as follows:

-**The authors would like to thank the reviewer for their comments and suggestions.
+**The authors thank the reviewer for their comments and suggestions.
 It is true that the library presented does not develop new models, but implementing and providing those models is nontrivial, and we believe makes a good contribution that is within the scope of this software journal.**

 **We agree the reviewer's suggestion regarding coupling with popular CFD software and a corresponding RTE solver, and that this would strengthen the paper.
 We have made significant revisions to the paper and code in this regard.
 First, we developed a new Fortran interface that calls the underlying C++ code.
 Second, we coupled the code to the Fire Dynamics Simulator (FDS) code, developed by NIST.
 FDS is a Fortran code that required the new Fortran interface.
 FDS has several radiation models available including WSGG DOM implementation.
 Radlib was interfaced to this model by using the radlib fortran module in the source code.
 We then replaced the existing calls to the functions for computing the absorption coefficient and weighting factors with calls to radlib.
 FDS does an outer loop over the gases/bands with inner loops over the local grid points.
 RadLib was not set up for this, since it computes the properties for all bands at a given point.
 Hence, direct use of RadLib would have been inefficient.
 As a result, we implemented a new interface function get_k_a_oneband, that facilitated implementation in FDS.
 In the revised paper, we present results comparing the WSGG and RCSLW models in FDS applied to the FM Burner validation case that is detailed in the FDS Validation Documentation.
 We hope that this effort will satisfy the reviewer and improve the paper as desired.**